 Prices are coming down as more solar is being deployed.
 ENPH is getting a lot of that new business.

-What makes this one of the best semiconductor stocks ti buy is that it’s already up around 70% year to date and this train just started running.
+What makes this one of the best semiconductor stocks to buy is that it’s already up around 380% over the past year, and this train just started running.

 IPHI stock has bounced around the past few years but is really coming into its own over the past year.

-The stock is up 85% in the past year and 120% year to date.
-Its chips are focused in the server, communications and cloud sectors.
+The stock is up 135% in the past year.
+Its chips are focused on the server, communications and cloud sectors.

-Like all chip stocks, IPHI took a hit last year when the trade war started because it had big clients in China.
+Like all chip stocks, IPHI took a hit in 2018 when the trade war started because it had big clients in China.
 The market for its products was growing quickly there as Chinese tech spread across Asia.
 As tensions ease, though, this is one of the semiconductor stocks to buy you want to keep your eye on.

 Lattice Semiconductor (LSCC)